 - Peer Instruction

 - Team Based Learning

 - Problem Based Learning

 - Community Service Learning

 - Inquiry Learning

+- Universal Design for Learning

 - TBD

 Your group will present a 45 minute workshop for the class.
 Your presentation should help the class understand the principles upon which the instructional approach is based, how it works (demo or videotape), and whether, and in which situations, it is effective.
 You are encouraged to interview someone who uses this type of teaching at Queen's and, if possible, to observe it in action.
-Prepare a brief (2-4 page) handout for the class summarizing the main points along with 2 or 3 references.
-Send your references to jill.atkinson@queensu.ca two weeks before your workshop and then book an appointment to meet with me the week before your workshop to review your teaching plan.
+Prepare a brief (2 page) handout for the class summarizing the main points along with 2 or 3 references.
+Send your references to Jill and Meghan two weeks before your workshop and then book an appointment to meet with us the week before your workshop to review your teaching plan.

-6. Course Evaluation Report (25%)
+6. Research Proposal (25%)